8 alternative things to do in Gambia

 For those with even a passing interest in African history, the name Kunta Kinteh will be a familiar one.
 The legendary story of the African slave trade began near Juffureh in the 1400s, and while on holiday, it's both interesting and humbling to visit the island where the slaves were housed.

-Ruins on Kunta Kinteh Island, Gambia, UNESCO World Heritage Site © Tjeerd Wiersma - Flickr Creative Commons
+Ruins on Kunta Kinteh Island, Gambia, UNESCO World Heritage Site © Tjeerd Wiersma - Flickr CC BY 2.0

 Originally called James Island, Gambian President Jammeh re-named it Kunta Kinteh Island in 2011 in honour of the country's tragic heritage.